google/gapid/gapis/README.md

 * Describes the structure of the graphics library's State object.
 These are formed from the global fields in the API file.

 * Describes each of the commands declared in the API.
-Each command in the API file produces a Go struct that implements the Atom interface.
+Each command in the API file produces a Go struct that implements the `api.Cmd` interface.

-* Implements the `Atom.Mutate()` method on each command, which performs the necessary mutations to the state object provided in the call.
+* Implements the `Cmd.Mutate()` method on each command, which performs the necessary mutations to the state object provided in the call.

 ## State mutation

-The generated `Atom.Mutate()` methods simulate the execution of the command by mutating the provided State object, and applying any memory Observations to the memory pools.
+The generated `Cmd.Mutate()` methods simulate the execution of the command by mutating the provided State object, and applying any memory Observations to the memory pools.

 This state mutation is essential for much of the GAPIS functionality - it performs the work to get a default-initialized state to a particular point in the capture.

-For example, the client can ask for a Report describing all the issues and warnings found in a capture by performing state mutation over the capture’s atom list.
-The `Mutate()` function will log any issues it finds, and the service function keeps track of the atom that raised the issue.
+For example, the client can ask for a Report describing all the issues and warnings found in a capture by performing state mutation over the capture’s command list.
+The `Mutate()` function will log any issues it finds, and the service function keeps track of the command that raised the issue.
 The full collection of issues is handed back to the client in the Report structure.

 The client may also ask for the state object at a particular point in the stream to display to the user.
-Again, GAPIS uses a default initialized State object, then calls `Mutate()` on each of the atoms in turn to bring the State to the requested point in the stream, before encoding the State object and sending to the client.
+Again, GAPIS uses a default initialized State object, then calls `Mutate()` on each of the commands in turn to bring the State to the requested point in the stream, before encoding the State object and sending to the client.

-Because the state mutation is so frequently used, and because captures typically contain hundreds of thousands of atoms, state mutation needs to be fast in order for GAPIS to be responsive.
+Because the state mutation is so frequently used, and because captures typically contain hundreds of thousands of commands, state mutation needs to be fast in order for GAPIS to be responsive.

 One of the ways GAPIS tries to reduce the amount of work needed to simulate a command is to store records of memory writes on buffers instead of allocating and copying real buffer data.
 Many of the commands found in a graphics API involve copying N bytes from one memory pool to another.
 We find that in most of the common uses of the state mutator, we may require a read of this data far less frequently than we perform copy operations.